Reading and sleep are both very important activities. But sometimes, sleepiness can interrupt your reading session.

 Everyone has their own way of going through the day.
 We have a list of things we would like to get done on that day.
-We prioritize the most important things, and afterwards work through the things that aren’t as urgent.
+We prioritize the most important things and afterward work through the things that aren’t as urgent.
 But oftentimes, we don’t get as much done as we would like.
-For some people, this happens quite often with regards to reading.
+For some people, this happens quite often with regard to reading.

 I myself sometimes lay in bed at the end of the day hoping to enjoy a book, but I often find myself falling asleep while reading.
 Perhaps this happens to you too sometimes.
 Some people read during the day, but even then become drowsy and sleepy.

 Why does reading make me sleepy?

 There are multiple factors that will cause people to begin to feel drowsy.
 While some can affect you more than others, it would be good to have a general idea of these factors, so that you can notice them when they begin to occur and address them properly and promptly.

 1. Reading is relaxing

 As we all know very well by now, reading is a great stress-relief tool.
 Reading can help us relax, it has a beneficial effect on our state of mind, and it can also have a magical effect on lowering our blood pressure and heart rate.

 With daily stress being one of the most common issues when it comes to having trouble sleeping, it’s quite easy to understand how an activity that reduces stress in just a couple of minutes can help us fall asleep quicker and easier.